Alexander Graham Bell Association for the Deaf and Hard of Hearing College Scholarships Awards

 Thanks to generous support from friends and families over the years, AG Bell is able to offer several scholarships for full-time students who have a pre-lingual bilateral hearing loss in the moderately-severe to profound range, use listening and spoken language, and who are pursuing a bachelors, masters or doctorate degree (a separate scholarship is offered for graduate studies in law or public policy) at an accredited college or university.
 This is a merit-based scholarship program and award selection is extremely competitive; over the past seven years approximately 16% of applicants were selected to receive an award.

-- You must use Listening and Spoken Language as your primary communication mode.
+- You use listening and spoken language as your primary mode of communication.

 - Permanent Resident

 - International or Other Visa Status

 AG Bell College Scholarship Program: The College Scholarship application will not open for the 2023-2024 academic year.
 If you are pursuing a graduate degree in law or public policy, please see the Nofer Scholarship program.
 Please become a member of AG Bell to receive program announcements on any future programs.
 For more information on scholarships, see Additional Scholarships listed here.

 George H. Nofer Scholarship for Law and Public Policy: This program provides awards of $5,000 each year for up to three full-time graduate students who are attending an accredited law school or a masters or doctoral program in public policy or public administration.
 The application is now closed.
 Please check the calendar above for specific deadlines.
 To access the guidelines, click here